Enchanted57/sem-prace-d7d88/portfolio/index.md

 ---
 title: Portfolio
-subtitle: This is my projects portfolio enjoy reading.
+subtitle: This is my projects portfolio.
+These are my most favorites and memorable, enjoy reading.
 layout_style: mosaic
 seo:
   title: Portfolio